tranceyos2419/merukari-sold-counetr/README.md

 # Merukari Sold Counter

 ## This is an on-going project.
-Some features have been implemented.
+Some features might already have been implemented.
 Please look at \*.ts files to know the current state

 Scrapping data on Merukari and export a CSV file<br>
 ➡️ Website to scrapse: [Merukari](https://jp.mercari.com)